vvvvalvalval/val-on-programming/resources/templates/md/posts/clojure-key-namespacing-convention-considered-harmful.md

   :toc true
   :date "2020-06-29"}

-Thank you for taking the bait of this inflammatory title.
-I promise you that the rest of the article will be more reasoned and nuanced, even though the issue at hand is definitely pedestrian and annoying.
+Thank you for taking the bait of this inflammatory and simplistic title.
+I promise you that the rest of the article will be more reasoned and nuanced.

 **_In summary:_** for far-ranging data attributes, such as database columns and API fields, **I recommend namespacing keys using 'snake case', contrary to the current Clojure convention of using 'lisp-case' (for example: favour `:myapp_user_first_name` over `:myapp.user/first-name`)**, because the portability benefits of the former notation outweigh whatever affordances Clojure provides for the latter.
 This is an instance of trading local conveniences for system-wide benefits.